ColleagueRiley/Cocoa-in-Pure-C/README.md

 `sel_registerName("initWithContentRect:styleMask:backing:defer:");`

 To define a class method (eg. a callback function for the object) you must use [`class_addMethod`](https://developer.apple.com/documentation/objectivec/1418901-class_addmethod) this function takes the [delegate class](https://developer.apple.com/documentation/uikit/uisceneconfiguration/3197948-delegateclass?changes=_4) (class of the object that is calling's [delegate](https://developer.apple.com/library/archive/documentation/General/Conceptual/CocoaEncyclopedia/DelegatesandDataSources/DelegatesandDataSources.html)
-), selector of the function being called, your function you want to be called and the arguments expected in string format.
+), selector of the function being called, the function you want to be called, and the arguments expected in string format.

-But first you must allocate the delegate class in order to access it.
+But first, you must allocate the delegate class in order to access it.
 You can do this using [`objc_allocateClassPair`](https://developer.apple.com/documentation/objectivec/1418559-objc_allocateclasspair).

-For example to allocate the delgeate class for an NSWindow:
+For example to allocate the delegate class for an NSWindow:

 ```c
 Class delegateClass = objc_allocateClassPair(objc_getClass("NSObject"), "WindowDelegate", 0);